• Skip to main content

 Choosing Between Budget and Enterprise SEO: What Fits Your Stage

-An example of a long tail keyword is “best vegan protein powder for weight loss.”
-This phrase is specific and targets users looking for a particular product that meets their dietary needs.
+An example of a long tail keyword for a local contractor is “best emergency roof repair in Seattle.”
+This phrase is specific and targets users looking for a particular service in a defined location.

 Are long tail keywords worth targeting if search volume is low?

 Yes, long tail keywords are often worth targeting even if their search volume is low.
-They typically have less competition and can lead to higher conversion rates, making them valuable for businesses looking to connect with niche audiences.
+They typically have less competition and can lead to higher conversion rates, making them valuable for local contractors looking to connect with niche audiences in their service areas.

 How do long tail keywords improve conversion rates?